willnet/yuba/README.md

 ## Contributing

-You can try to test by doing as following
+You can try to test by doing as following.

 ```
 git clone https://github.com/willnet/yuba.git